East Sussex BSIP Bus Priority Measures - Seaside & St Anthony's Avenue, Eastbourne

 This is the consultation for the revised bus priority measures for Seaside and St Anthony’s Avenue in Eastbourne as part of the East Sussex Bus Service Improvement Plan (BSIP).

-The consultation has now closed and we are analysing the responses.
+The consultation has now closed.

 The revised bus priority design for Seaside and St Anthony’s Avenue, Eastbourne proposes: